whaagmans/CS-Minor-Portfolio/content/Captcha.md

 Despite Google's assurances that Recaptcha data is not utilized for advertising, it continues to collect data from its users through scripts that run in the background of websites.

 Google has worked hard to improve bot detection on the internet by providing a seamless experience for consumers.
 However, to do so, it collects data and invades user privacy.
-Only time will tell if giving up privacy for ease of use was worth it.
+Only time will tell if giving up privacy for ease of use was worth it[[3][6]](#references).

 ## References